Spelkington/triangle/Laws/Constitution.md

 #### Overturning of Judicial Decisions

-In the case that a Brother is dissatisfied with a decision made by the Judicial Board of our Chapter, he may exercise his right as a Brother of the Legislature to introduce a [Resolution](#) to overturn that decision.
+In the case that a Brother is dissatisfied with a decision made by the Judicial Board of our Chapter, they may exercise their right as a Brother of the Legislature to introduce a [Resolution](#) to overturn that decision.

 ### Academic Council